Jenna and Chris

 The family in tour shirts

 A few months later, we brought the celebration to Lakeville, Connecticut, for Chris's family and the people who shaped him growing up.
 The weekend was built around the town Chris grew up in, and the events were held at the Salisbury School campus.
+Chris had gone to school there, played on those fields, eaten in that dining hall, sat through chapel for years.
+Bringing everyone back felt strange and good.

 Justin had designed the shirts like the bootleg Grateful Dead shirts he and Chris used to print and sell on lot: same typeface, same layout, with the tour dates and city names on the back.